AdityaMayukhSom/llms-with-pointers/README.md

 poetry shell
 ```

+The first command will create a new folder named `.venv` in the root directory and install the packages.
+The second command starts the virtual environment in the current powershell session.

 Then use the following commands:

 | Task         | Command               |
 | ------------ | --------------------- |